 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 |Fair Hills Farm||Homepage|

-Sangiovese grapes are a petite grape that is about the size of a marble, and are round to oval in shape, growing in tight clusters.
+Sangiovese grapes are small to medium in size, about the size of a marble, and are round to oval in shape, growing in tight clusters.
 The smooth, thin skin is deep blue to dark purple and has a slight shine.
-The flesh is translucent, seeded, and has medium to strong tannins and a very high acidity.
-Typically known as a wine grape, Sangiovese is enjoyed fresh for its mild sweet and slightly tart flavor.
-When vinified, Sangiovese wine is highly nuanced with tart cherry, plum, strawberry, tomato, tobacco and dried rose.
+The flesh is translucent, seeded, and has medium to strong tannins and very high acidity.
+Typically known as a wine grape, Sangiovese grapes can be enjoyed fresh for their mild, sweet, and slightly tart flavor.
+When vinified, Sangiovese wine is highly nuanced with flavors of tart cherry, plum, strawberry, tomato, tobacco, and dried rose.

-Sangiovese grapes are available late summer through the fall.
+Sangiovese grapes are available late summer through fall.

-Originally from the Tuscany region of Italy, Sangiovese grapes are Italy’s primary red wine grape.
-The first written reference to Sangiovese grapes was in the eighteenth century.
-DNA studies of the Italian grape show that Calabrese Montenuovo and Ciliegiolo grapes are the probable ancestors of this versatile grape.
-Sangiovese grapes first came to the United States with Italian immigrants in the 19th century but did not become popular due to erratic growth habits and inconsistent flavors.
+Originally from the Tuscany region of Italy, Sangiovese grapes are Italy’s primary red wine grape, and the first written reference to Sangiovese grapes was in the eighteenth century.
+They then came to the United States with Italian immigrants in the 19th century but did not become popular due to erratic growth habits and inconsistent flavors.
 Today Sangiovese grapes can be found for winemaking and at specialty markets in the United States and Italy.